Better Call Saul season 6: Part 2

 The mid-season premiere "Point and Shoot", which concluded Lalo's arc, was met with critical acclaim.
-It received five out of five stars from The Guardian's Stuart Jeffries and The Times's James Jackson, four out of five stars from Scott Tobias of Vulture, Nick Harley of Den of Geek, and Ed Power of The Daily Telegraph, and "A" grades from The A.V.
+It received five out of five from The Guardian's Stuart Jeffries and The Times's James Jackson, four out of five from Scott Tobias of Vulture, Nick Harley of Den of Geek, and Ed Power of The Daily Telegraph, and "A" grades from The A.V.
 Club's Kimberly Potts, IndieWire's Steve Greene, and Entertainment Weekly's Darren Franich.

 The series finale "Saul Gone" received critical acclaim.
 Giving the episode an A grade, Kimberly Potts of The A.V.
 Club called it a "supremely satisfying sendoff" with "blasts from the past and one last twist".
-At IGN, Rafael Motamayor gave the episode a 10 out of 10 rating, describing it as a "subtler character study, exploring regrets and change in its protagonist".
+At IGN, Rafael Motamayor gave the episode a ten out of ten rating, describing it as a "subtler character study, exploring regrets and change in its protagonist".
 He also noted the episode title and complimented it for being "a thematic bookend on a show that was never really about Saul Goodman" and highlighted the motif of time machines.
 Similarly, Vulture's Jen Chaney also discussed the motif of time machines in the episode, and commended it for offering more depth and context to Breaking Bad, and felt the series was superior to Breaking Bad, as it "dared to widen its scope and go bigger than Breaking Bad ever did".
-In addition, the website's Scott Tobias gave it a 5 out of 5 rating and wrote, "'Saul Gone' [...] finds an ending for Jimmy that's hopeful and authentic without feeling rosy or unearned."
+In addition, the website's Scott Tobias gave it a five out of five rating and wrote, "'Saul Gone' [...] finds an ending for Jimmy that's hopeful and authentic without feeling rosy or unearned".